Map: Where California's 58 Counties Fall in the State's Four-Tier, Color-Coded Reopening System

 Last year, California unveiled a four-tier and color-coded system based on coronavirus conditions in each of the state's 58 counties.

+By the end of March, only three counties remain in the purple tier.

+The map below shows where each county falls within the tiered system as of March 30.
+Updates are issued on Tuesdays to indicate eligibility for a tier.

-Most Southern California counties have moved from purple to red after San Diego, Riverside, Ventura and Santa Barbara county all qualified March 16 to change tiers.
-The week before, LA and Orange county left the purple tier.
+Most Southern California counties moved from purple to red after San Diego, Riverside, Ventura and Santa Barbara county all qualified March 16 to change tiers.
+The week before, LA and Orange county left the purple tier and then became eligible for the orange tier March 30.

 On March 9, Alpine County reached the yellow tier -- the first California county to enter the least restrictive tier, meaning most indoor businesses can open with modifications.